As of June, 2019, the Safefood publication estimate that 10% of Irish households live in food poverty.

-Due to the HSE guidelines regarding the COVID-19 virus, CORE have implemented new measures to ensure the safety of our team and the community.
+Due to the HSE guidelines regarding the COVID-19 virus, CORE has implemented new measures to ensure the safety of our team and the community.
 We are still taking in donations and distributing food, but we have specific time slots allocated.
-We ask that people donate food items between 11am and 4pm on Tuesday, Thursday, and Friday.
+We ask that people donate food items between 11 am & 4 pm on Tuesday, Thursday, and Friday.
 Please call ahead to ensure there will not be a large group of people present outside our office at once.

 We can also facilitate collecting donations from an individual’s home if necessary.